Jaime Settle

 Research Interests

-Jaime Settle is the Cornelia Brackenridge Talbot Professor of Government at William Mary.
+Jaime Settle is the Cornelia Brackenridge Talbot Professor of Government at William & Mary.
 She is the director of the Social Networks and Political Psychology Lab and co-director of the Social Science Research Methods Center.
-She also serves as the Director of Undergraduate Studies in the Data Science Program.
+She has a joint appointment in the Data Science Program, where she has previously served as Associate Director.

 Professor Settle is a scholar of American political behavior with expertise in the fields of political psychology and communication.
 Her research focuses on how political interactions—in both face-to-face and online contexts—affect the way individuals perceive conflict in their environment, evaluate other people, and engage within the political system.
 She integrates tools from other disciplines—such as behavior genetics, psychophysiology, and data science—to inform our approach in understanding key questions within political science.
-Her research has been funded by the National Science Foundation.
+Her research has been funded by the National Science Foundation, the Knight Foundation, and Meta.

 In 2018, she won an Outstanding Faculty Award—Rising Star from the State Council of Higher Education in Virginia, which recognizes excellence in teaching, research, and public service.
 In 2019, she won a Plumeri Award for Faculty Excellence, which will fund work with her lab students in the coming years.
 Settle serves on the board of the American National Election Study and is an associate editor at the Journal of Experimental Political Science.